 If you're looking to start your own CBD private label with Neurogan, you'll have your choice of customizing your product with either hemp seed oil or MCT oil.
 This is just one of the many customizations that is possible with any one of our 40+ products when you private label your CBD with us.
 To start your own CBD brand with Neurogan, contact us.

 It's difficult to determine a "best" CBD carrier oil due to CBD's wide range of uses.
-Some carrier oils might be better suited for topical CBD products, while others work best when ingested.
-In the end, it comes down to your own researched, personal preference.

 If you know that your body has responded well to hemp seed oil, olive oil, MCT oil, or any other popular nutritional oil in past, it's useful to seek a CBD product that uses it as their carrier oil.
 You are the foremost expert on what works best for your body.

 Please reach out to us with all of your questions and we'll be happy to help.